All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Important Safety Information

 Wegovy is FDA-approved for chronic weight management and cardiovascular risk reduction.
-It is not approved for treating knee osteoarthritis.
+It isn't approved for treating knee osteoarthritis.
 Any joint benefits are secondary to its approved indications.

 GI side effects (nausea 44 percent, diarrhea 30 percent, vomiting 24 percent in STEP 1[1]) can affect nutritional intake.
 For OA patients, protein preservation is critical.
 Muscle loss during weight loss can worsen knee instability and joint protection.
 A high-protein diet (1.0 to 1.2 g/kg/day) and regular resistance training are strongly recommended.